Lautenschlager-id/transfromage/docs/Events.md

 >	soulmate = "", -- The name of the soulmate.
 >	saves = {
 >		normal = 0, -- Total saves in the normal mode.
->		hardmode = 0, -- Total saves in the hard mode.
+>		hard = 0, -- Total saves in the hard mode.
 >		divine = 0 -- Total saves in the divine mode.
 >	}, -- Total saves of the account.
 >	shamanCheese = 0, -- Total of cheeses gathered as shaman.